hoonzis/hoonzis.github.io/_posts/2016-10-07-charting-with-fable-and-nvd3.md

 modified_time: '2016-11-02T05:11:43.965-08:00'
 ---

 If you are F# developer, chances are you have already heard of [Fable](http://fable.io/).
 Fable transpiles F# code into JavaScript, so you can run F# in the browser.
 It also generates map files, so that one can debug F# in the browser.
 The generated JS is very readable so if something goes wrong you can still look to the "compiled" code.
 It's really a great project and I was amazed on how few modifications were necessary to my code to make it compile into JS.
-I am working on a [small application to visualize some financial data](http://www.payoffcharts.com) and I have built it with Fable.
-I have used  [NVD3](https://github.com/novus/nvd3) as JavaScript charting library and this post describes how to make them work together.
+I am working on a [small application to visualize some financial data](http://www.payoffcharts.com) and I have built it with Fable and [NVD3](https://github.com/novus/nvd3) JavaScript charting library and this post describes how to make them work together.

-I have created a repository [https://github.com/hoonzis/FabledCharting](https://github.com/hoonzis/FabledCharting).
-To get started you should be able just to clone it and run the fable commands shown bellow.
+The code is available at [https://github.com/hoonzis/FabledCharting](https://github.com/hoonzis/FabledCharting).

 The aim of this tutorial will be just to generate some random data and show it in a scatter chart.
 But we want to do this with F# in the browser: